Tooth Extraction Near Indian Land

-There are several reasons you may need to have a tooth extracted, including the following:
+These are some reasons why you may need to have a tooth extracted:

-- Severe tooth trauma or damage, such as from an accident or decay
+- Severe tooth trauma or damage from an accident or decay.

-- With a pending organ transplant, all possibly infected teeth should be removed, so as to not cause failure of the transplanted organ
+- For a pending organ transplant procedure, all possibly infected teeth may be removed to prevent the risk of failure of the transplanted organ.

-After a tooth extraction, you’ll be provided with instructions on how to properly care for your mouth to prevent an infection and other complications.
-Patients should avoid doing anything that could prevent normal healing, such as smoking.
-You can expect to feel some discomfort, which should gradually diminish in the days after the procedure.
-For the first few days following the procedure, rinse your mouth out gently.
-Any swelling can be treated with a cold cloth or ice pack.
+Patients can expect to feel some discomfort, which should gradually diminish in the days after the procedure.
+For the first few days following the procedure, rinse your mouth gently.
+Any swelling can be treated with an ice pack.